L.A. by Night: Production

 L.A. by Night debuted as a production of Geek & Sundry in September 2018, with the company ultimately producing the first three seasons.
 These remain available on Geek & Sundry's YouTube channel.
 The company, then approximately at its peak in terms of Twitch subscriptions and viewership, launched several shows under a "Nerdoween" moniker for Halloween 2018, including L.A. by Night.
 The show was in part intended to promote Legendary Digital Networks' streaming platform Alpha, premiering there as well as on Geek & Sundry's Twitch channel.
 The first three seasons featured many guest characters portrayed primarily by actors from other LDN shows- including Marisha Ray and Taliesin Jaffe of Critical Role, Jessica Chobot and Hector Navarro of Mothership, and Jason C. Miller of Starter Kit.

-Alpha would shut down in the wake of Critical Role's 2019 departure from the service, with the closure taking effect on March 31.
+Alpha would shut down in the wake of Critical Roles 2019 departure from the service, with the closure taking effect on March 31.
 This occurred only six days before the finale of L.A. by Nights second season was due to air, with the final epilogue Dark Hallways instead broadcasting on Twitch exclusively on April 5.
 In June, Geek & Sundry adapted the first two seasons of the show as a podcast for distribution via Spotify.
 The podcast also included a special that had been recorded live at Wondercon, set in between the second and third season.
 The third season aired on Twitch from June until September that year.

 With Geek & Sundry in decline and facing major layoffs in 2020, production of the show was taken over by Paradox Interactive (owner of World of Darkness intellectual property such as Vampire: The Masquerade).
 Seasons 4 and 5 aired "exclusively on the World of Darkness Twitch channel" before being added to the official World of Darkness YouTube channel as VOD.
 Xander Jeanneret and Josephine McAdam joined the main cast for seasons 4 and 5.
 In August 2021, it was announced that the fifth season would conclude the current storyline of the show.
 Jason Carl, Brand Marketing Manager for World of Darkness and Storyteller for the show, stated that season 5 "is not the end of L.A.
 By Night".
 In June 2022, World of Darkness announced that Carl is the Storyteller of a sequel series, titled NY by Night, which is scheduled to premiere on July 1, 2022.